MGlolenstine/P5c/README.md

       * takes PString as an argument, so if you're using normal literals, don't forget adding 's' after quotation marks
     * println(prints text and goes to new line)
       * takes PString as an argument, so if you're using normal literals, don't forget adding 's' after quotation marks
-  * not working curtasy of C language properties:
-    * print(not working because you can't concatenate two strings with operator +)
-    * println(not working because you can't concatenate two strings with operator +)